Search Contractor ToolStack

 Jobber is not the right tool for everyone:

-• Large operations (20+ techs, $3M+ revenue) — you will likely need the depth of ServiceTitan for advanced dispatching, inventory management, and enterprise-level reporting
+• Large operations (20+ techs, $3M+ revenue) — you’ll likely need the depth of ServiceTitan for advanced dispatching, inventory management, and enterprise-level reporting

-• Roofers — Jobber works for basic roofing operations, but JobNimbus is purpose-built for roofing workflows with measurement integrations, insurance claim tracking, and material ordering.
-Jobber treats a $50,000 roofing job the same as a $500 drain cleaning (Source: contractor feedback, 2026)
+• Roofers — Jobber handles basic roofing operations, but JobNimbus is purpose-built with measurement integrations, insurance claim tracking, and material ordering.
+Jobber treats a $50,000 roof the same as a $500 drain cleaning (Source: contractor feedback, 2026)

-• Data-driven owners who need deep reporting — Jobber’s reports are basic.
-No first-time fix rate, no customer lifetime value tracking, no SLA compliance metrics.
-If your business decisions run on detailed KPIs, this is a real limitation (Source: multiple review platforms, 2025-2026)
+• Data-driven owners who need deep reporting — no first-time fix rate, no customer lifetime value tracking, no SLA compliance metrics.
+If your decisions run on detailed KPIs, this is a real limitation (Source: multiple review platforms, 2025–2026)

-• Businesses that need intelligent dispatching — if you are managing 15+ techs across a large service area and need AI to optimize tech assignments and route planning, Jobber’s manual drag-and-drop will not cut it
+• Businesses that need intelligent dispatching — if you’re managing 15+ techs across a large service area and need AI to optimize tech assignments and route planning, manual drag-and-drop won’t cut it

-• Companies needing strong offline capability — the January 2026 offline mode is a start, but you still cannot edit records or get signatures offline.
+• Companies needing full offline capability — the January 2026 offline mode is a start, but you still can’t edit records or get signatures offline.
 If your crews regularly work in dead zones, this matters

 Jobber vs. the Competition